Student Services

 Network

-The Network and Telecommunications Service team offers the OSU community access to both wired and wireless network connections.
-The availability of network access is determined by the enrollment status of students or the employment status of employees.
-For students and employees, the secure wireless network option is Eduroam, which is accessible at a vast majority of higher education institutions in the United States and internationally.
-Additionally, wired connectivity and Eduroam are available across all A&M campuses.
+The secure wireless network option for students and employees is Eduroam, which is accessible at most higher education institutions in the United States and internationally.
+Additionally, wired connectivity and Eduroam are available across all OSU/A&M campuses.

 Software Distribution Center